 A parameter can be modified with respect to either of these attributes directly in the grid.

-Remove - click this button to delete the selected parameter(s) from the list of parameters.
+Remove – click to delete the selected parameter(s) from the list of parameters.
+This option is unavailable for server-side project parameters due to the fact that they may only be removed or edited in the Workspace.

 The following commands are available on the right-click menu:

-Edit - use this command to modify the currently selected parameter in the Parameter Properties dialog.
+Edit – use to modify the currently selected parameter in the Parameter Properties dialog.

-Add - use this command to add a new parameter to the list in the Parameter Properties dialog.
+Add – use to add a new parameter to the list in the Parameter Properties dialog.

-Remove - use this command to delete the selected parameter(s) from the list.
+Remove – use to delete the selected parameter(s) from the list.

-Copy - use this command to copy the selected parameter(s) to the Windows clipboard.
+Copy – use to copy the selected parameter(s) to the Windows clipboard.

-Paste - use this command to paste parameter(s) on the Windows clipboard into the parameters list.
+Paste – use to paste parameter(s) on the Windows clipboard into the parameters list.

 The Copy and Paste commands support the ability to define a set of parameters in an external spreadsheet (such as Microsoft Excel) and paste them into the tab.
 If a parameter being pasted has the same name as an existing parameter in the list, the value for the existing parameter will be overwritten with the one being pasted.